bigfix/developer.bigfix.com/site/reference/types/operating-system.md

 A: 0, Win8.1
 {{/example}}

-# service pack minor version of &lt;operating system&gt;
+# service pack minor version of &lt;operating system&gt; : integer

 Returns the minor version number of the current service pack of the specified OS.